flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 $ sudo systemctl restart systemd-binfmt.service
 ```

-You can run `docker run --rm -ti arm64v8/alpine` on your host system as an easy check to verify everything is ready.
+You can run `docker run --rm -ti docker.io/arm64v8/alpine` or `docker run --rm -ti --arch arm64 docker.io/alpine` on your host system as an easy check to verify everything is ready.

 At the time of writing the SDK supports two target architectures: AMD64 (x86-64) and ARM64.
 The target architecture can be specified by use of the `--board=` parameter to both `build_packages` and `build_image`: